-- Thaw 10X Mg+2 Free Ammonium Buffer, dNTP mix, and primer solutions.
+- Thaw 10X Mg+2 Free Standard Buffer, dNTP mix, and primer solutions.
 It is important to mix the solutions completely before use to avoid localized concentrations of salts. - Prepare a master mix according to Table 1.
 The master mix typically contains all the components needed for extension except the template DNA.

 The optimal MgCl2 concentration should be determined empirically but, in most cases a concentration of 1.5 mM produces satisfactory results.
-Table 2 provides the volume of 25mM MgCl2 to add to the master mix.
+Table 2 provides the volume of 25mM MgCl2 to add to the master mix if a higher MgCl2 concentration is required.